Date

 Cognitive fatigue

-Learners with FASD often get tired more quickly than their peers.
-Their brain has to work harder and utilise more brain areas to concentrate on tasks their peers can do easily.
+Learners with FASD can often tire easily.
+Impacts to the brain mean they have to work harder and utilise more brain areas to concentrate.

 Students experience cognitive fatigue when a task is overwhelming or when expectations are set too high.
 Cognitive fatigue accumulates.
 Performance may deteriorate as the day progresses, or towards the end of the school week or term.

-Without appropriate support and breaks, learners with FASD experiencing cognitive fatigue can exhibit:
+Without appropriate support and breaks, learners experiencing cognitive fatigue can exhibit:

 • learning difficulties